Rivalz-ai/ADCS-docs/MultipleInputV3.md

 }
 ```

-- name: name to display on our web application
+- `name`: name to display on our web application
-- description: describe about your adapter
+- `description`: describe about your adapter
-- input: json object
+- `input`: json object
-- output: json object
+- `output`: json object
-- nodes: set of node process for adapter
+- `nodes`: set of node process for adapter

 **node**